Time to read: 15 min.

 Tip 1: Squeeze your Chart of Accounts

-COA are vital for any company’s accounting process.
+COA is vital for any company’s accounting process.
 It separates business liabilities, expenses and revenue to simplify the way we measure the overall financial health.
-Most of NS users understand the importance of the COA.
-They don’t know how to manage its important capabilities when you bring multiple subsidiaries in the system.
+Most NS users understand the importance of the COA.
+They don’t know how to manage its important capabilities when you bring multiple subsidiaries into the system.